 Retired KB Content Disclaimer

 This article was written about products for which Microsoft no longer offers support.
 Therefore, this article is offered "as is" and will no longer be updated.

 When you try to make a Secure Socket Layer (SSL) connection to an Exchange Server 5.0 or 5.5 computer through POP3, IMAP4, LDAP, SMTP, or NNTP, the following pop-up error message may be displayed on the mail client:

-The server you are connected to is using a security certificate that does not match its Internet address, do you want to continue using this server?
+The server you are connected to is using a security certificatethat does not match its Internet address, do you want to continueusing this server?
+YES or NO